-- Channel Select the channel you want to use from the drop-down list.
+- 802.11ac/n mixed (5GHz) Select if you are using both 802.11ac and 802.11n wireless clients. - 802.11a/n/ac mixed (5GHz) Select if you are using a mix of 802.11a, 802.11n and 802.11ac wireless clients.
+It is strongly recommended that you select 11a/n/ ac mixed. - Channel Select the channel you want to use from the drop-down list.
 This field determines which operating frequency will be used.
 It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - Channel Width Select the channel width from the drop-down list.
 The default setting is Automatic, which can adjust the channel width for your clients automatically. - Transmit Power Select either High, Middle, or Low to specify the data transmit power.
-The default and recommended setting is High. - > To change the security option: - 1.
+The default and recommended setting is High. - To change the security option: - 1.
 Go to Advanced > Wireless > Wireless Settings page. - 2.
+Select the wireless network 2.4GHz or 5GHz. - 3.
 Select an option from the Security drop-down list.
 The router provides four options, None, WPA/WPA2 Personal (Recommended), WPA/WPA2 Enterprise, WEP.
 WPA2 uses the newest standard and the security level is the highest.
 We recommend you don't change the default settings unless necessary.